johnnyblog/journal/README.md

 # journal

-5 rounds of 100 swings with strengts inbetween such as goblers pullup dips press (different each day)
+5 rounds of 100 swings with strengts inbetween such as goblet pullup dips press (different each day)

 10